Day 6: The Maroon Bells

 Wednesday, July 8th, 2009

-Although he didn't ski, my father used to love the mountains.
-Every time we could, we would go to the Alps, especially during the summer.
-When I was young, I spent many vacations with my parents either in Switzerland or in the Dolomites area, one of the most beautiful sections of the Alps, located in the provinces of Bolzano and Trento.
-During these various trips, I guess, his love for the mountains was passed onto me.
+Although he never skied, my father loved mountains.
+Every time we could, we would visit the Alps, especially during the summer.
+When I was young, I spent many vacations with my parents either in Switzerland or in the Dolomites area, one of the most beautiful section of the Alps, located in the provinces of Bolzano and Trento.
+During these many trips his love for the mountains was passed onto me.

 A couple of things I never liked about going to the Alps, though, were the fact that, wherever you go, you find yourself surrounded by a large number of tourists, and also the environmental impact that such tourism has had, especially in the Italian Alps, where you find these horrible high-rise apartment buildings right in the middle of what used to be picturesque alpine villages.

 Our trip through the Rocky Mountains in Colorado, though, was a completely different experience.
 With the exception of Aspen, where we didn't really spend any time, we never found ourselves surrounded by many tourists.
 In fact, often times, we found ourselves completely alone enjoying some really breathtaking views.
 These pictures, for example, were taken at Independence Pass, a high mountain pass located on the Continental Divide, between Aspen and Leadville.
 It was a little before 8AM when we reached the pass driving along State Highway 82, and when we got there, we were completely alone, at 12,095 ft altitude (3686 m).

 I have always loved trees with white bark.
 I used to have a birch tree in the tiny courtyard of my house in Italy, and I really liked the random geometries drawn by the thin dark lines and spots contrasting with the white bark and the green of the small delicate leaves.